 - Amigurumi project in need of a face

 - Water soluble marker (optional)

-Step 1: If possible, embroider the face before stuffing/finishing the project.
+Step 1: If possible, embroider eyes and face before stuffing/finishing your amigurumi.
 Tame any loose yarn before starting.

 Step 2: Have a picture for reference and plot the face

 Most amigurumi patterns at least have a picture of the finished project you can reference to see what rounds the face should be embroidered on.
 You can try zooming in on images to try to see exactly how the face is made.
 In my patterns, I always give you the rounds various face elements should be on.
 For example, the free Flower Gal pattern embroidery instructions read: The nose is at the center of rnd 10, the mouth is at rnd 11, and the eyes are 4 sts wide and are placed on rnds 9-11.
 Take a look at the photo above to see how I count the rounds and stitches to place my face elements (round 1 of Flower Gal’s head is hidden by the petal!)